 Waste Disposal in Malta is generally organised by the vessels agent with respect to the Terminals Waste Management Plan.
 These service providers usually charge per m3 collected.
 For more information regarding the charges you can contact our local ship agents.

-Under S.L.
-499.30, the Authority may exempt ships from notifications, delivering waste and paying the waste management fee.
+Under the Port Reception Facilities for the Delivery of Waste from Ships Regulations (S.L.
+499.71), the Authority may exempt ships from notifications, delivering waste and paying the waste management fee.

-To be exempted, ships must be engaged in scheduled traffic with frequent and regular port calls and give evidence of an arrangement to ensure the delivery of ship-generated waste and payment of fees in a port along the ships route (Reg 10 of S.L.
-499.30) Definitions for scheduled, frequent and regular are available in Port Notice03/08
+To be exempted, ships must be engaged in scheduled traffic with frequent and regular port calls and give evidence of an arrangement to ensure the delivery of ship-generated waste and payment of fees in a port along the ships route (Reg.
+10 of S.L.
+499.71).
+Definitions for scheduled, frequent and regular can be found in Port Notice 01/2023.

-The legislation requires that adequate port reception for ship-generated waste, i.e. waste that is generated through the normal operations of the ship, be provided to vessels (size and passenger restriction applies) both calling internationally or based locally in order to deliver the latter without causing undue delay to the vessel.
-Providing port reception faculties for ship-general wastes and cargo residues helps in preventing the dumping of waste from ships in particular oils and plastics (both strictly illegal).
-The main actions and deliverables associated with the implementation of this directive include:
+The Directive requires that adequate port reception for ship-generated waste, i.e. waste that is generated through the normal operations of the ship, be provided to all vessels both calling internationally or based locally in order to deliver the latter without causing undue delay to the vessel.
+Providing port reception faculties for ship-generated wastes and cargo residues helps in preventing the dumping of waste from ships in particular oils and plastics (both strictly illegal).
+The main actions and deliverables associated with the implementation of this Directive include:

-Ascertaining that all terminals as defined by the respective subsidiary legislation implement a valid Waste Management Plan officially approved by TM as prescribed by First Schedule (Schedule I)
+Ascertaining that all terminals as defined in S.L.
+499.71 implement a valid Waste Reception and Handling Plan officially approved by TM as prescribed by the First Schedule to S.L.
+499.71.

-Providing information to terminals that are required to have a valid Waste Management Plan in place.
+Providing information to terminals that are required to have a valid Waste Reception and Handling Plan in place.